nicholaswilde/recipes/docs/cookies-and-bars/snickerdoodles.md

 ### Step 6

-Bake cookies until edges are lightly browned and firm but centers are puffed and soft, 8 to 10 minutes.
+Bake cookies until edges are lightly browned and firm but centers are puffed and soft, 8 to 10 minutes (mine was 9 minutes).
 Let cool on sheets 10 minutes, then transfer to a wire rack and let cool completely.

 !!! note "Do Ahead"